cado-security/product-help/docs/cado/discovery-import/cado-host/script-operation.md

 sidebar_position: 8
 ---

-# How does the / Forensic Acquisition and Investigation Host deployment script operate?
+# How does the Cado Host deployment script operate?

-The / Forensic Acquisition and Investigation Host script is used to download, execute, and clean up the / Forensic Acquisition and Investigation Host binary from a system.
+The Cado Host script is used to download, execute, and clean up the Cado Host binary from a system.
 Below is a breakdown of how the script works for Linux - the script is similiar in function for Windows and MacOS.

 ### Summary of Key Steps:
-1. **Directory creation**: A temporary directory is created for storing the / Forensic Acquisition and Investigation Host binary.
+1. **Directory creation**: A temporary directory is created for storing the Cado Host binary.
-2. **Download handling**: The script checks if either `curl` or `wget` is installed and uses one to download the / Forensic Acquisition and Investigation Host binary.
+2. **Download handling**: The script checks if either `curl` or `wget` is installed and uses one to download the Cado Host binary.
 3. **Download verification**: After downloading, the script verifies that the binary exists.
-4. **Execution of / Forensic Acquisition and Investigation Host**: The binary is given executable permissions and run with specific options.
+4. **Execution of Cado Host**: The binary is given executable permissions and run with specific options.
 5. **Clean-up**: After running, the script removes the temporary directory to clean up.